-To effectively participate in this program, students must have reliable Internet access and meet these device requirements.
+To effectively participate in this program, students must have reliable Internet access and a device that meets these requirements.

 Program description - September 2022